nvs/map/README.md

         directory = 'path/to/put/files',

         -- The name to use when creating the output map.
-The `war3map.lua` -- be named identically, with a `.lua` extension added. name = 'My Map.w3x'
+The `war3map.lua` -- will be named identically, with a `.lua` extension added. name = 'My Map.w3x'
     },

     options = {
         -- Indicates whether to enable debug mode.
 This will cause file -- names and line numbers in error messages to reflect the original -- locations.
-This will require a bit of extra memory.
+This will require a bit of extra memory when running -- the map.
         --
         -- By default, this option is disabled.
 Listed are the accepted -- values for debug mode.
 Note that 'path', the default mode should